Vincent9339/DatLeak/README.md

 # DatLeak
-Methods for detection of data leakage in dataset.
+Methods for detection of data leakage in a dataset.

-When using BIDSscramble, a tool designed to anonymize BIDS datasets by randomizing the data, it's important to implement safeguards against potential data leakage.
-Data leakage can occur if scrambled identifiers inadvertently retain patterns that could be traced back to original participants.
+When anonymizing data, for instance, by randomizing data orders, it's important to implement safeguards against potential data leakage.
+Data leakage can occur if scrambled variables inadvertently retain patterns that could be traced back to the original participants.
 Hence DatLeak can be run to test for data leakage.

-This script detects data leakage by comparing an original dataset with a scrambled version.
-It calculates metrics like partial and full leakage percentages, average matching cells per row, and their standard deviation.
+This script detects data leakage by comparing an original dataset with an anonymized version.
+It calculates percentages of full leakage (all variables are the same), and partial leakage (some variables are the same).
+In the latter case, it does so by averaging matching cells (per row).
 The script accepts command-line inputs for the dataset files (CSV or TSV) and an optional ignore value.

 ### Usage